Career/Volunteer

 Volunteer Opportunities

 The Operation Eyesight Canada Board of Directors is currently seeking new volunteer board directors.
-Operation Eyesight is a Calgary-based international development organization working to prevent blindness and restore sight in South Asia and sub-Saharan Africa.
+Operation Eyesight is a Calgary-based international development organization working to eliminate avoidable vision loss in South Asia and sub-Saharan Africa.
 The organization’s volunteer board directors are responsible for the strategic direction and oversight of the organization, and for maintaining key relationships with groups and individuals that affect Operation Eyesight’s ability to fulfil its mission and vision.

 Directors are elected for a two-year term.
-The board meets eight times per year, which includes six virtual meetings (held on a weekday morning for approximately two hours) and two in-person meetings per year in Calgary.
-Directors also participate in at least one sub- committee each.
+The board meets virtually eight times per year for approximately two hours, and in-person two times per year in Calgary.
+Directors also participate in at least one standing committee each.
+We strive to foster a culture of diversity, inclusiveness and gender equity, on the Board and throughout the organization.

-Applicants should provide their contact information and a cover letter expressing their interest and what skills and experience they would bring to the board.
+Applicants should provide their contact information and a cover letter expressing their interest and what skills and experience they would bring to the Board.

 We thank all applicants for their interest; however, only those candidates selected for an interview will be contacted.